askaryabbas/simple-alert-plugin/README.md

 # Simple Alert Plugin

-This plugin will add functionality to display alert box based on selected post types.
+This plugin will add functionality to display alert box based on selected post type.

 ### Prerequisites